p-DG cyclotomic nilHecke algebras: Introduction

-In Section \ref{sec-double}, we develop some basic tools on constructing tensor-product categorifications.
-The basic question addressed here is that, starting from a collection of algebras categorifying a highest weight or lowest weight representation, how one can build tensor product categorifications directly out of these algebras.
+In Section \ref{sec-double}, we develop some basic tools for constructing tensor-product categorifications.
+The motivating question addressed here is, starting from a collection of algebras categorifying an irreducible representation, how can one build certain tensor product categorifications directly out of these algebras.
 The question may be too general to admit a simple universal answer, but when the algebras are Frobenius, a framework for constructing potential tensor-product algebras is established in that section.
 In particular, we consider faithful ($p$-DG) modules of the Frobenius algebras, and take their ($p$-DG) endomorphism algebras as candidates for tensor-product categorifications.
 Faithfulness of the modules turns out to be a key condition to require, and it implies the double-centralizer property many other works have relied on (see, e.g.~\cite{Webcombined, HuMathas}).
-Under the assumption on the ($p$-DG) functors that they preseve the additive full subcategory generated by the faithful modules over the Frobenius algebra, the new ($p$-DG) module categories over the endomorphism algebras are acted on by some natural ($p$-DG) functors extending the initial ones.
+Under the assumption on the ($p$-DG) functors that they preserve the additive full subcategory generated by the faithful modules over the Frobenius algebra, the new ($p$-DG) module categories over the endomorphism algebras are acted on by some natural ($p$-DG) functors extending the initial ones.
 The basic idea goes back to the construction of some special indecomposable projective modules for a maximal singular block of category $\mathcal{O}(\mathfrak{gl}_m)$ given in \cite[Section 3.1.3]{BFK}, and is related to the work of Losev-Webster \cite{LoWeb}.
-We will see instances of our construction in a sequel to this paper on categorifying the $m$-fold tensor $V_1^{\otimes m}$.
+We will see another instance of our construction in a sequel to this paper on categorifying the $m$-fold tensor $V_1^{\otimes m}$.

 Section \ref{sec-cat-sl(2)} is devoted to reviewing two seemingly different forms of the ($p$-DG) $2$-categories $(\mc{U},\dif)$, due respectively to Khovanov-Lauda \cite{Lau1, KL3} and Rouquier \cite{Rou2}.
 In a remarkable work of Brundan \cite{Brundan2KM}, it is shown that the definitions of Khovanov-Lauda and Rouquier are equivalent.
 We then readily extend Brundan's theorem to the $p$-DG setting (Theorem \ref{equiv-of-pdgRoug-pdgLauda}).